jchauncey/TheDeeps/docs/ai/ai-map.md

 7. **Navigation and Exploration**
    - Unexplored areas should be hidden until discovered
    - Map should track discovered rooms, doors, and stairs
+   - Map should be fully visible when character profile modal is open
+   - Player position should be clearly indicated on the map

 8. **Technical Requirements**
    - Map data structure should be serializable for saving/loading